 How does the algorithm work?

-Using the deep learning networks which analyzes the handwritten words or sketches, the algorithm can interpret the probable pen strokes used to create them.
+Using the deep learning networks which analyze the handwritten words or sketches, the algorithm can interpret the probable pen strokes used to create them.
 Based on that information, the algorithm mimics the pen strokes that imitate words and sketches.

 The algorithm uses two different models of the image it is trying to replicate.
-The first one a global model that considers the images as a whole.
+The first one is a global model that considers the images as a whole.
 Using this model the algorithm identifies a likely starting point for making the first stroke.
-Once the stroke has begun, the algorithm them look at the second image pixel by pixel model to determine where that stroke should go and how long it should be.
+Once the stroke has begun, the algorithm looks at the second image pixel by pixel model to determine where that stroke should go and how long it should be.
 And as the stroke is completed the algorithm again references the global model, starting the process over again until the image is completed.